 In this video I show you how to make a homemade Dark and Stormy Mocktail (without alcohol).
 The ingredients and directions are listed below.
-I’ve also added a couple of additional recipes for snack ideas that are great for laying out on the coffee table if you’ve friends over for an afternoon.
+I’ve also added a couple of additional recipes for snack ideas that are great for laying out on the coffee table.

 Iced Mint and Ginger Tea